emacsorphanage/helm-gtags/README.md

 #### `helm-gtags-cygwin-use-global-w32-port`

 This variable is only for Cygwin users.
-If you use both Cygwin version Emacs and GNU global, please set `nil` to this variable.
+If you use both Cygwin version Emacs and GNU GLOBAL, please set `nil` to this variable.

 ## Faces